BlueSillyDragon/AquaOS/README.md

 > $ sudo apt install ovmf
 > ```

-Running LWD-OS is fairly easy, simply run the following command:
+Running AquaOS is fairly easy, simply run the following command:
 ```
 $ make run
 ```

-And done, you should now see the text 'LWD-OS Bootloader has successfully started!'
+And done, you should now see the text 'AquaOS Bootloader has loaded successfully!'

 If it does not work, make sure you have ovmf installed, you can check with
 ```